Nesyth/bsi-exercise/08/README.md

 # BSI08 - s18860
-A attempt to create a simple cryptographic communicator that allows password/key encryption of messages in several algorithms
+An attempt to create a simple cryptographic communicator that allows password/key encryption of messages in several algorithms

 ## Screenshots
 ![Console view](https://i.imgur.com/VnNjNTX.png)